Job scheduling

 job.schedule();

-Scheduling with a delay
+Scheduling With a Delay

 Another technique for controlling how a job is scheduled is to use a scheduling delay.
 A scheduling delay can be specified when the job is scheduled.
 The job will be delayed for the specified number of milliseconds before it is scheduled.